 Farmworker Justice calls on Congress to prevent this bill from passing and to instead support legislation granting immigration status and a path to citizenship for undocumented workers and their family members.
-The Agricultural Worker Program Act (S. 1034 and H.R.
-2690) offers a path to immigration status and citizenship for current experienced agricultural workers who are undocumented and includes a future work requirement to stabilize the labor supply.
+The "Agricultural Worker Program Act" (S. 175 and H.R.
+641) offers a path to immigration status and citizenship for current experienced agricultural workers who are undocumented and includes a future work requirement in response to employers' concerns about maintaining a workforce.
 Our nation's food system needs this practical solution that respects the contributions and humanity of our nation's farmworkers.